What's your job about?

 First; and perhaps most importantly, you need a mindset to see them as challenges and not too hard.

 Secondly: it is ok to not know the answer, we work together and everyone is strong in some way and weak in others, but working together we always find the cause and always an answer.

-Thirdly: you need to be responsible in making sure you do the ‘right job’, not a ‘good enough’ one.
+Thirdly: you need to be responsible for making sure you do the ‘right job’, not a ‘good enough’ one.
 Peoples lives are at stake, and you don’t put them at risk because it is easier to take a short cut, don’t just strive for excellence, be excellent!

 What's the coolest thing about your job?

-I have the opportunity to work with some really unique technologies, and the things we are putting on the aircraft (countermeasures, antenna, and various devices etc…) are all cutting edge technologies that haven’t been done before.
+I have the opportunity to work with some really unique technologies, and the things we are putting on the aircraft (countermeasures, antenna, and various devices etc.) are all cutting edge technologies that haven’t been done before.

 Every day I learn something new.